lucidworks/fusion-seed-app/README.md

 Features
 * Easy to skin
-* Can run on any server technology that can serve HTML and javascirpt files.
+* Can run on any server technology that can serve HTML and javascript files.
 * Signals, Aggregations and Recommendations (EventMiner coming soon)
 * Product page demonstrating 3 different recommendation types.
 * Dynamic faceting